+- Midterms, two, 15% total

+Probably in October and mid-November

-Final, 15%
+Final, 10%

-Class participation, 5%
+- \circ Class participation, 5%

 - Project, 20%: Involves using what you learned to do a small embedded project, with a final writeup and demo the last week of classes.
-More details as we get closer. - Late work penalty
+More details as we get closer.

+- No textbook.

+- Late work penalty

 - Class notes will be posted on the website. - Will involve C coding, plus some minimal ARM assembly language and Linux knowledge.
 I will review everything you need to know. - Might have some more C instruction this year based on exit-interview feedback.
-Believe it or not we actually listen. - Lab: no dedicated lab.
-In past students have used the electronics lab because HDMI and keyboards available, not sure situation with renovated labs (no more USB keyboards?).
-Xiang Guo is the TA for the class.
+Believe it or not we actually listen. - Labspace: no dedicated lab.
+In past students have used the electronics lab because HDMI and keyboards available, not sure situation with renovated labs.
+If it's an issue let me know.